WORKSHOP 1: WORKING THROUGH TRAUMA

 *Workshops 1 and 2 are best attended concurrently, but are also effective as standalone workshops.
 Workshop 3 is for participants who have already attended Workshop 1 and/or 2.

-Workshops can also be delivered in-house (minimum 10 people).
+All workshops are delivered in-house (minimum 10 people).
 Please contact us for more information.

 CASSE Workshop facilitators